ag-grid/ag-grid/.github/ISSUE_TEMPLATE.md

 **Customers of ag-Grid**

 If you are a customer you are entitled to use the ag-Grid's customer support system (powered by Zendesk).
-Please use this channel for guaranteed response from the ag-Grid team with regards bugs, feature requests and support.
+Please use that channel for guaranteed response from the ag-Grid team with regards bugs, feature requests and support.

 **Requesting Community Support**